johanhermansson/letterboxd-exporter/README.md

 Change `LETTERBOXD_USERNAME` to your username.

-If you already have updated Taste with your ratings, but wants to use this script from now on, change `TASTE_DEFAULT_STATUS` to `true` (or set to `false` if you want to reset your current local cache).
+If you already have updated Taste.io with your ratings, force `TASTE_DEFAULT_STATUS` to `true`.
+If you want to force update all ratings, set it to `false`.
+Otherwise keep the `null` value, then the script will look at your local cache and only rate if needed.

 ### Start exporting